sci-hpc/scihpc/docs/docs/about/login.md

 - enter your local (not the cluster) password and connect.

+### Windows

+Please go to this [link](https://ict.um.ac.ir/index.php/fa/2021-04-04-03-53-24/2021-04-04-04-17-50/2-uncategorize/368-2021-04-05-05-20-32) and download the client for your OS version.
+Please read the user guide before installing FortiClient VPN.

+### Android

+Please download the app via [Google Play](https://play.google.com/store/apps/details?id=com.fortinet.forticlient_vpn) or [Myket](https://myket.ir/app/com.fortinet.forticlient_fa).

 ## Log in with SSH

-An *SSH* client (Secure SHell) is required to connect to sciscluster.
+An *SSH* (Secure SHell) client is required to connect to sciscluster.
 An *SSH* client provides secure encrypted communications between two hosts over an insecure network.

 If you already have *ssh* installed on your UNIX-like system, login may be as easy as typing